-The general information and considerations about moving Windows from one SSD to another is given in our article "How to Move an Installed Windows to a Larger Disk.".
+The general information and considerations about moving Windows from one SSD to another are given in our article "How to Move an Installed Windows to a Larger Disk.".

-There are two methods to copy/move a BitLocker-encrypted system partition to another disk:
+R-Drive Image implements two methods to move a BitLocker-encrypted system disk to another storage device:

-This article will give you step-by-step instructions on how to move a BitLocker-encrypted system partition using the second method.
+This article will give you step-by-step instructions on how to move a BitLocker-encrypted system partition using these methods.

-We'll move Windows 10 from the same old 128GB SSD device to the same 256GB target drive, as in our article about the non-encrypted partition.
+We'll move Windows 10 from the old 256GB SSD device to the new 512GB target drive.

 Don't forget to backup all your important files first!